-By the time Codreanu was killed in November 1938 the state had monopolized attempts to transform young people into a new type of human being.
+By the time Codreanu was killed in November 1938, the state had monopolized attempts to transform young people into a new type of human being.
 Official repression meant that legionaries had not been able to run their usual activities since the king appointed a government led by Cuza and Goga’s PNC that January, and after police murdered scores of prominent legionaries in September 1939 in retribution for the assassination of the minister of the interior, Armand Călinescu, the Legion became a clandestine, terrorist organization.
 Most legionary organizing between late 1938 and September 1940 took place in secret, and there is no record of legionaries speaking about or attempting to create new men during this period.
-What had been a major building-block in the movement’s ideology was, by necessity, muted by the new circumstances that legionaries now found themselves in.
+What had been a major building block in the movement’s ideology was, by necessity, muted by the new circumstances that legionaries now found themselves in.

-In September 1940 international and domestic politics conspired in such a way that legionaries unexpectedly seized power together with General Ion Antonescu, establishing what they called the National Legionary State.
+In September 1940, international and domestic politics conspired in such a way that legionaries unexpectedly seized power together with General Ion Antonescu, establishing what they called the National Legionary State.
 As privileged representatives of this new regime, many legionaries abandoned any attempt to cultivate themselves as fascist new men.
 Instead, they dedicated themselves to plunder, attacking Jews and confiscating their goods and their businesses in the name of the state.
-Legionaries drank heavily and vandalized bars then refused to pay, stole food from shops in the name of their charity, and extorted money from people through protection rackets.
+Legionaries drank heavily and vandalized bars, then refused to pay, stole food from shops in the name of their charity, and extorted money from people through protection rackets.

-At the same time they published articles in state-sponsored newspapers describing the Legion as a ‘school of heroism’ and promising that schools could now create honest Romanians because they had been rid of Jewish teachers and students.
-‘The legionary state does not only mean a new regime’, the journalist Ion Protopopescu wrote.
-‘The legionary state is the expression of new meaning that has been given to life.
-It is the establishment of a new era in history that has begun’.
+At the same time they published articles in state-sponsored newspapers describing the Legion as a “school of heroism” and promising that schools could now create honest Romanians because they had been rid of Jewish teachers and students.
+“The legionary state does not only mean a new regime,” the journalist Ion Protopopescu wrote.
+“The legionary state is the expression of new meaning that has been given to life.
+It is the establishment of a new era in history that has begun.”
 Legionaries drew a strict line between the new world that had been established by the creation of the National Legionary State and all that came before.
-‘This new spirit is no longer shared by only part of the country’, Octav Onicescu said, because now all Romanians had apparently embraced legionary ideals.
+“This new spirit is no longer shared by only part of the country,” Octav Onicescu said, because now all Romanians had apparently embraced legionary ideals.
 The new regime celebrated the lives of legionary heroes and martyrs, holding commemorations and writing eulogies that exemplified the ideal fascist new men.
 The regime promised to reopen Codreanu’s work camps and established its own charity, but there is little evidence that many people took the rhetoric of new men particularly seriously any more.